Our whole school percentage attendance for the last academic year was 96.5%. 40 children received 100% attendance certificates at the end of the year.

 Attendance & Punctuality Statement

 Morley Victoria Primary School believes that all children should take maximum advantage of the opportunities offered to them in school, to enable them to reach their full potential.
-Being at school on time and every day is crucial to a child maximising his/her potential.
+Being at school on time and every day is crucial to a child maximising their potential.

 At the end of the year we also look at those children who achieve 100% attendance for the whole year.
 Trophies are awarded for this amazing achievement.